-Revalidation is the new process that all nurses and midwives in the UK will need to follow to maintain their registration with the NMC.
+Revalidation is the process that all nurses and midwives in the UK need to follow to maintain their registration with the NMC.

 In order to meet revalidation requirements, you will need to undertake at least 35 hours of CPD (Continuous Professional Development) including 20 hours of participatory learning during the three years prior to your renewal of revalidation.
 Everything you need to know about the eight elements of revalidation can be found on the NMC website.
 You may also find the RCM’s electronic portfolio helpful.

-Below are a number of study days related to midwifery that are taking place this year which you may wish to attend to contribute towards your CPD.
+Below are a number of study days related to midwifery which you may wish to attend to contribute towards your CPD.

 Royal College of Obstetricians and Gynaecologists

-Please visit the RCOG website for more information.
+Please visit the RCOG website for information about their current courses.